Use code ESIMDB15 for 15% discount. Limited time only.

 Currently, over 80 travel eSIM brands offer service in Kenya, with a substantial selection of over 1800 prepaid data plans available.
 This wide variety of options makes it easy for travelers to find an eSIM that suits their needs, whether for short trips or extended stays.

-Several providers offer unlimited data eSIM plans for Kenya, including Firsty, Truely, Roamify, Yesim, Yoho Mobile, and eSIM Cards.
-These plans range in price from approximately $0.00 to $449.07 USD, depending on the validity period and provider.
-Please be aware that most of these plans may experience speed throttling or have speed limitations (such as a 256kbps limit with Firsty or 5Mbps with Yoho Mobile), so performance may vary.
+Several providers offer unlimited data eSIM plans for Kenya, including Truely, Roamify, Yesim, and Yoho Mobile.
+These plans generally range in price from approximately $6.43 to $449.07 USD, depending on the validity period and provider.
+Itâs important to note that speeds may be throttled with some of these plans, and Yoho Mobile plans include a speed limit of 5Mbps.
+Travelers should consider these factors when selecting a plan that best suits their needs.

 Kenya's mobile network infrastructure is primarily supported by the following major Mobile Network Operators (MNOs):